-A148, 925-6541
+Student and Administration Center, A148 925-6541

-Monday-Thursday 8:30 am-8:00 pm 8:30 am-4:00 pm Friday 9:00 am-noon Saturday

-(Office hours only; testing hours vary.)
+Monday-Thursday 8:30 am-8:00 pm 8:30 am-4:00 pm Saturday 9:00 am-noon (Office hours only; testing hours vary.)

-- · Administers writing, reading and math assessment tests for students requiring placement - · Tests for telecourses and independent study programs - Departmental proficiency and CLEP tests - · Entrance exams for limited enrollment programs - ACT and GED Testing
+- Administers writing, reading and math assessment tests for full-time students and those requiring placement in math and/or English classes. - Tests for telecourses and independent study programs - · Departmental proficiency and CLEP tests - Entrance exams for limited enrollment programs - ACT and GED Testing

-Center for New Students and Orientation CI04, 925-6208
+Center for New Students and Orientation